jaked/ambassadortothecomputers.blogspot.com/_posts/2011-04-07-logic-programming-in-scala.markdown

 turn, recursively find the tree rooted at each augmented path, then append them all (including the input path).

-Then to find a solution, we generate the state tree rooted at the path consisting only of the start state (everybody and the flashlight on the left, 60 minutes remaining on the light), then filter out the paths which end in a final state (everybody on the right).
+Then to find an answer, we generate the state tree rooted at the path consisting only of the start state (everybody and the flashlight on the left, 60 minutes remaining on the light), then filter out the paths which end in a final state (everybody on the right).